 For example, instead of labeling yourself as an untidy and chaotic person, you could say:

-‘When a deadline for a major project is approaching, I am fully focussed on perfecting all the details and delivering the promised results.
-In situations like this, I often have a lot of paperwork on my desk which can make me look disorganised and chaotic.
+‘When a deadline for a major project is approaching, I focus on perfecting all the details and delivering the promised results.
+In these situations, I often have a lot of paperwork on my desk which can make me look disorganised and chaotic.
 However, as soon the project finishes, I always make an effort to get back to a tidy state.”

 Similarly, you could talk about a relatively trivial weakness for your role.
-For example, if you know you will be doing client presentations once a month, and you are nervous about public speaking, you could respond along these lines:
+Suppose you will do client presentations once a month, and you are nervous about public speaking.
+You could respond along these lines: